Minttyy/first-react-app-msa-2020/README.md

 This project also utilised [Material-UI](https://material-ui.com/), a React UI framework.

-The third part API used was from [QuoteFreeAPI](https://type.fit/api/quotes).
+The third party API used was from [QuoteFreeAPI](https://type.fit/api/quotes).

 ## Available Scripts